-D For LSC and local records only, unless prohibited by the LSC, the Referee, if requested, for the purposes of recording record attempts at an initial distance for an individual event or for the lead-off leg of a relay, may for any lane:

-- Permit the use of the split function button of digital manual watches where all three official lane timers on the lane are using digital watches with split function, or - (2) Assign three (3) additional official timers to the lane to time the record attempt.

-Note: Performances in this category require the swimmer(s) to complete the full distance of the scheduled event in compliance with applicable rules including a legal finish at the initial distance.

-- E Should the first swimmer on a legally composed relay team complete his/her leg in a record time for that stroke/distance, his/her performance shall not be nullified by a subsequent disqualification of his/her team members. - F To be eligible for a record a swimmer must have won his/her heat.
+- A The official time for establishing specific records must be achieved and determined in accordance with 102.23. - B Record times registered by automatic equipment shall be in hundredths of a second (two decimal places).
+If first place times are tied to a hundredth of a second, the results shall be declared to be a tie and the record shall be shared by each swimmer. - C No record shall be considered that results from a meet sanctioned by a conference, league, LSC, allied member, or organizational member whose rules governing performance do not conform to Parts One, Two and Seven of USA Swimming Rules & Regulations unless such swim is observed in accordance with 202.8. - D For LSC and local records only, unless prohibited by the LSC, the Referee, if requested, for the purposes of recording record attempts at an initial distance for an individual event or for the lead-off leg of a relay, may for any lane: - (1) Permit the use of split times recorded by a fully automatic timing system; or - (2) Assign three (3) additional official timers to the lane to time the record attempt.
+Note: Performances in this category require the swimmer(s) to complete the full distance of the scheduled event in compliance with applicable rules including a legal finish at the initial distance. - E Should the first swimmer on a legally composed relay team complete his/her leg in a record time for that stroke/distance, his/her performance shall not be nullified by a subsequent disqualification of his/her team members. - F To be eligible for a record a swimmer must have won his/her heat.
 Only the time of the winner is recognized for record purposes even though another swimmer may have a faster time but is displaced by judge's or ballot decision.
 If the judge's or ballot decision results in a tie, all tied swimmers shall share the faster time of such finish.
-The requirement to win the heat does not apply: - When age or representation is a condition for setting LSC or Age Group records; - (2) To a U.S. citizen setting an American record in competition with non-U.S. citizens; or - (3) When achieved as the lead-off leg in a relay race or at an initial distance.
+The requirement to win the heat does not apply: - (1) When age or representation is a condition for setting LSC or Age Group records; - To a U.S. citizen setting an American record in competition with non-U.S. citizens; or - (3) When achieved as the lead-off leg in a relay race or at an initial distance.